UbiqTeam/MapDistance/README.md

 ### Limitations

 Currently only works with four markers forming a quadrilateral.
-If a fifth marker is placed, the previously outlined quadrilateral will be deleted.
+If a fifth marker is placed, then the previously outlined quadrilateral will be deleted.